Llocer/llocer_ev_examples/README.md

 ## OCPI location sender

-File OcpiTestLocationSender.java contains the implementation of a OCPI servlet with the modules: Versions, Credentials and Locations (receiver sender).
+File OcpiTestLocationSender.java contains the implementation of a OCPI servlet with the modules: Versions, Credentials and Locations (sender interface).

 This class extends the class OcpiServlet for OCPI node functionality and implements the interface OcpiLocationsSender to allow use of the module that provides the locations sender interface.